Select from the following:

 Students will be matched with a faculty adviser approximately a month before classes begin.
 Faculty advisers provide information and advice on global health careers and professional opportunities, and assist with connections to other faculty and community members around practicum and thesis.
 Students work closely with their faculty adviser until the student identifies their thesis chair.
 Students are encouraged to use the Student guide for meeting with faculty.pdf document for meetings with faculty.

 Andreas Keodara, program advisor, and Julie Brunett, program manager, advise students in the General, LPM, and MD/MPH tracks.
 Students in these tracks should send advising questions to email@example.com.
-Krista Clouser advises students in the HME track.
+Sarah Dillard advises students in the HME track.
 Staff advisers make sure students satisfy degree requirements and can answer questions about policies and procedures in the Department, School of Public Health, and the University.
 They will also share resources on campus for various needs like writing assistance, tutoring, counseling, etc. Advising appointments should be made in advance, however, quick questions can often be answered without an appointment.

-Orientation events will take place September 18-20 and 23-24.
+Orientation events for 2019 will likely take place September 18-20 and 23-24.
 Classes begin on September 25, 2019.
 Once specific events have been planned this page will be updated.
 Students not already residing in Seattle are strongly encouraged to arrive at least two weeks prior to classes beginning in order to find housing and get settled.